rightjs/rightjs-home/docs/en/tutorials/rightjs-extending.md

 ## DOM Level Extending, :dom

 As there are more than one implementation of the DOM level units, extending them might be tricky.
-For this reason RightJS provides the {Element.addMethods} feature, which might be used like this.
+For this reason RightJS provides the {Element.include} feature, which might be used like this.

-    Element.addMethods({
+    Element.include({
       myMethod1: function() {},
       myMehtod2: function() {}
     });